vickydev11/EBI/content/pages/index.md

       - type: FeaturedItem
         title: Legitimizing
         subtitle: 'breathplay as a safe, effective somatic modality.'
-        text: |
+        text: >+
-          breathplay as a safe, effective somatic modality.
+          We elevate breathplay as a recognized somatic modality, rooted in safety, skill, and professionalism.

         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark